-- A lower fee may be available for those who are unwaged - please contact me to discuss
+- Lower fee may be available for those who are unwaged - contact me to discuss

-I work from therapy centres in the centre of Bath and in Corsham (eight miles east of Bath).
-In both venues, the consulting room I use is a safe, confidential, comfortable space.
+I work from a consulting room in Atworth (eight miles east of Bath and within easy reach of Corsham, Melksham, Trowbridge and Bradford-on-Avon).
+The room I use is a safe, confidential, comfortable space.

-I also provide online counselling using Skype and telephone counselling.
+I also provide online counselling over Zoom and telephone counselling.

 The first session

 I appreciate that coming to counselling can be daunting and may take a lot of courage.
-The first session is a chance for you to get a feel for whether counselling could be helpful, and for me to start to get to know you.
 We'll discuss what you hope to get from counselling and we can agree how we'll work together.
 You can also ask me any questions you might have about the process.

-If you don't end up continuing the counselling beyond the first session, I don't charge for it.
+If you don't think the first session has been helpful, I won't charge you for it.

 How much counselling will you need?

 My aim is to help you experience positive change as quickly as possible.
 For some people, a single session is enough to start feeling better and seeing life improving.
 For others, a block of sessions or ongoing therapy is what's needed.